Marshall Orme Wilson: Early life

 Wilson was born in Nashville, Tennessee, on June 20, 1860.
 He was the eldest surviving son born to Richard Thornton Wilson Sr. and Melissa Clementine Johnston.
-His father was a multimillionaire investment banker originally from Loudon, Tennessee who served on the staff of Lucius B. Northrop, the Commissary-General of the Confederate States of America and invested in railways following the end of the War.
+His father was a multimillionaire investment banker originally from Loudon, Tennessee, who served on the staff of Lucius B. Northrop, the Commissary-General of the Confederate States of America and invested in railways following the end of the War.
 His parents resided at 511 Fifth Avenue, the former home of Boss Tweed.

 Because of Wilson and his siblings' many advantageous marriages, the Wilsons were known in New York and Newport society as the "Marrying Wilsons."
 His sister Grace Graham Wilson married Cornelius "Neily" Vanderbilt III of the Vanderbilt family.
 His brother, Richard Thornton Wilson Jr., was married to Marion Steedman Mason (1875–1947).
-Wilson's other two sisters, Belle Wilson, was married to the Honourable Sir Michael Henry Herbert, the British Ambassador to the United States during Theodore Roosevelt's administration and the brother of the Earl of Pembroke, and Mary Wilson, who was married to New York real estate heir, Ogden Goelet, and were the parents of Wilson's niece, Mary Goelet, who married the Duke of Roxburghe.
+Wilson's sister Belle Wilson was married to the Honourable Sir Michael Henry Herbert, the British Ambassador to the United States during Theodore Roosevelt's administration, and the brother of the Earl of Pembroke.
+Finally, his sister Mary Wilson was married to New York real estate heir Ogden Goelet; they were the parents of Mary Goelet, who married the Duke of Roxburghe.